mtolly/onyx/haskell/README.md

         which is not already used for Lead

     To customize part assignment, use the "Load a song" mode.

+  * Guitar Hero: Warriors of Rock

+    Creates DLC files for Guitar Hero: Warriors of Rock for Xbox 360, for use on a jailbroken (RGH or JTAG) console.

+    * There appears to be a limit of slightly over 700 songs' metadata in one file; any more causes a crash on game launch.

+      **IMPORTANT**: In addition, it may be possible to corrupt a save somewhat by loading too many new songs over multiple sessions.
+When this happens, loading any more new songs will crash the game.
+So, it is recommended you back up any save data you care about before loading custom songs, in case this happens, until the issue can be researched in more detail.

+    * After creating DLC files, you *must* take your files, plus any WoR DLC you want, and create a "WoR Song Cache" from them.
+See the Other Tools section for information.
+This is required to load your songs!

+    * Guitar and bass support some of the Clone Hero feature set, with caveats.

+      * Extended sustains can only move upward (hold a lower note and play higher notes).
+Ones that move downward will be trimmed back.
+      * Tap notes only support single fretted notes, likely for compatibility with the slider control.
+Open notes and chords will become HOPOs.
+      * Open notes work on both guitar and bass, but HOPO open notes only work on bass for some reason.
+On guitar, they become strums.

+    * Drums can be created from 4-lane, 5-lane, Pro Drums, or Real Drums inputs.

+      * Pro/Real can be converted to 5-lane, or simply copied as 4-lane.
+        Select the appropriate option on the WoR conversion tabs.
+      * Pro to 5-lane conversion is simple, but will be improved in the future:
+        * Yellow cymbal becomes yellow
+        * Green cymbal becomes orange
+        * Blue cymbal becomes orange, or yellow if there's already an orange
+        * Toms work the same, targeting blue and green
+      * Drum sustains are not supported yet.
+In the future, these should be generated from Rock Band style drum lanes.
+      * Freestyle sections during chart gaps are not added yet due to some technical difficulties.
+      * Velocity (accent and ghost) is supported if the Clone Hero dynamics event is present, and 2x Bass Pedal charts are translated to Expert+.
+        A future version will add control over whether to restrict the ghost notes to Expert+, or discard the ghost information and include them on Expert.

+    * Vocals work basically the same as Rock Band, translating phrases, talkies, and slides.
+Phrases are encoded in a slightly different way;
+      longer stretches of empty space are broken up into multiple empty phrases, and short gaps between phrases are appended to the following phrase.

+    * Band animations and lighting/camera are not controlled yet, so a generic camera cut rotation is used, and the drummer and singer do not have animations.

+    * In batch mode, guitar and bass will be selected automatically from the available tracks.
+If there is no suitable track for bass, guitar will be copied to bass due to the lack of open pulloff support on guitar.

+    * There is an audio length limit of about 13 minutes, not due to the game but due to the audio encoding process.
+This may be fixed in the future.

+      In addition, stems are not supported for now, because it would have an even smaller maximum audio length.
+All audio will be mixed to the backing track.

+      The stemless audio may behave oddly in multiplayer.
+It appears the backing track is moved towards the center (mono), while the instrument tracks are positioned in space to match their highway position.
+Currently researching whether this behavior can be disabled.

   * Rock Band 3 (Wii)